-This is one of my favorite books in a long time!
+This book quickly became one of my all-time favorites!
 Just delightful from start to finish.

 The plot is essentially this: set in the distant future, the Galactic Commons (a multi-species galactic government à la the Federation) hires a small ship (the Wayfarer) to tunnel a wormhole to facilitate faster travel to a new member system.
 While only a few hours of actual work, the tunneling process requires that they begin at the endpoint.
 Since there’s no wormhole there yet, the ship has to get there via alternate, slower means (in other words, the long way).